What is market segmentation?

 Marketing segmentation experts say they can help companies increase sales.

-“At a more tactical level, market segmentation can make the choices a company faces in developing products, services, and marketing messages easier.
-Often, market segmentation shows that many conceivable combinations of interest in product features, combinations of service needs, or combinations of attitudes are actually very rare in the marketplace.”
+Market segmentation simplifies the decision-making process for developing products, services, and marketing messages.
+It reveals that many of the theoretically possible combinations of product features, service needs, or consumer attitudes are actually very rare in the marketplace

 There are four major market segmentation strategies: geographic, demographic, psychographic, and behavioral.